 - 2. Copies of the traffic control plan, including details of the precise locations of any signs and other traffic control measures in relation to the incident site.
 Any alterations that had been made to the positioning of these traffic control measures over the course of the project should be recorded.
 Evidence of inspection of these traffic control measures is required. - 3.
 Any photographs taken during the course of the road works. - 4.
 All diaries and diary entries kept during the course of the road works. - 5.
 Complete copies of the road works file. - 6.
 Details of all contracts for the road works plus certificates of currency re insurance details. - 7.
 Statements of all relevant Council Road Engineers, Director of Technical Services (or equivalent) and any other people who supervised the works, including the nature of their involvement in the day to day activities, etc. - 8.
 Identify all Council employees on site at the time of the incident, or the staff working on the last shift prior to the incident, if incident is outside work hours. - 9.
 Define/describe the nature of the work being carried out at the time of the incident. - 10.
-Plan of the accident area marked with skid marks, accident debris etc. - 11.
+If the roadworks involved resealing or patching works, obtain details in relation to the sweeping of any excess gravel left on the road following the workings including: - (a) The sweeping process carried out including if it was performed mechanically or manually - (b) Who performed the sweeping and when - (c) Description and location of any warning signs left in place following the sweeping process including how long the warning signs remained in place and when they were removed - 11.
+Plan of the accident area marked with skid marks, accident debris etc. - 12.
 Police should be requested to provide copies of any statements or other information they have obtained.
 This is a legitimate request for the road authority to make given their stake hold in wanting to know how the accident occurred.
-Often these sort of requests are best made by Council's representative on the Traffic Advisory Committee to the police representative. - 12.
-Statements should be taken from all relevant Council witnesses. - 13.
-Details of any witnesses to the accident or names and addresses of the people who were on site immediately after the accident. - 14.
-Photographs of the damaged vehicle (for any accident reconstruction required later). - 15.
-Registration details of the vehicle or vehicles involved in the accident. - 16.
+Often these sort of requests are best made by Council's representative on the Traffic Advisory Committee to the police representative. - 13.
+Statements should be taken from all relevant Council witnesses.

+- 14. Details of any witnesses to the accident or names and addresses of the people who were on site immediately after the accident. - 15.
+Photographs of the damaged vehicle (for any accident reconstruction required later). - 16.
+Registration details of the vehicle or vehicles involved in the accident. - 17.
 All information gathered needs to be created and securely stored in electronic format and managed for use as evidence.